top of page

 The noun 'proposition' has its etymological roots in the Latin word 'propositio,' which is derived from 'proponere,' meaning 'to set forth' or 'to propose.'
 In Latin, 'propositio' referred to the act of presenting an idea, statement, or argument for consideration.
 As this concept transitioned into Old French as 'proposicion' and later into Middle English, it retained its core meaning.
 'Proposition' is used to describe a statement or idea that is presented for consideration, discussion, or debate.
 The etymology of 'proposition' underscores its historical association with the act of setting forth ideas or arguments for examination, emphasizing its role in facilitating discourse, analysis, and intellectual exchange.

-Quiz: Find the meaning of proposition
+Find the correct meaning of the noun proposition:

 Try Again!